 Low-dimensional metals exhibit numerous exotic phenomena such as charge-density waves (CDWs), Jahn-Teller distortions, and Luttinger-liquid behavoir.
 In particular, CDW has been widely studied for fundamental interest and prototypical applications.
-The In/Si(111) system exhibits a CDW transition, a metal to insulator transition (MIT) upon cooling, due to intrisic Peierls instability.
+The In/Si(111) system exhibits a CDW transition, a metal-insulator transition (MIT) upon cooling, due to intrisic Peierls instability.
 Since the MIT causes a marked change in electronic properties, controlling the MIT using an external field will open up new possibilities for future devices such as switching, memory, and sensors.
 Although the MIT is controllable thermally or by introducing impurities, a more efficient method with, for example, high switching speed or reversible process, is necessary to realize versatile applications.

-Here we demonstrate a reversible control of the MIT in In/Si nanowire by external photoexcitation.
+Here we demonstrate a reversible control of the MIT in In/Si nanowire via the charge doping by regulating the intensity of photoexcitation [1].
 Highly efficient control was realized by combining the photoexcitation with electric field application.